EMERGING MARKETS-Asian currencies ease after Trump tests positive for COVID-19

 India, China, South Korea, Hong Kong, Taiwan on holiday

-Oct 2 (Reuters) - Southeast Asia's currencies eased on Friday with investors seeking safety in the U.S. dollar after U.S. President Donald Trump tested positive for COVID-19, while hopes for further U.S. stimulus also waned.
+Oct 2 (Reuters) - Southeast Asian currencies dipped on Friday as investors sought the perceived security of the dollar after U.S. President Donald Trump tested positive for COVID-19, a month away from an election that could have long-lasting implications for U.S. relations with China and the region.

-Trump said he and First Lady Melania Trump had tested positive for COVID-19 and would immediately quarantine and begin the "recovery process."
+Early losses in Singapore .STI and Indonesian .JKSE stock markets deepened after the news of Trump's positive test, as stock markets globally took a hit from the additional uncertainty it generated around November's vote. .N.EU

-The positive result raises the level of uncertainty ahead of the U.S. elections in November.
+With major markets in China, South Korea, Taiwan and Hong Kong all on holiday, the rupiah IDR=, ringgit MYR= and Singapore's dollar SGD= were all down around 0.2% versus the greenback.

-Appetite for riskier stocks was also overshadowed by concerns that a plan to provide more relief to the U.S. economy during the coronavirus outbreak would stall in the Senate, after being approved by the U.S. House of Representatives.
+"Markets have sold off in a knee-jerk reaction to the news, which is understandable," said Khoon Goh, head Of Asia Research at ANZ.

-Stocks shed 0.9% in Singapore .STI and 0.7% in Jakarta .JKSEwhile stocks in Malaysia .KLSE and the Philippines .PSI edged higher.
+"I imagine so long as it appears both the president and the first lady are in reasonable condition, these market moves will unwind."

-Currencies in the region were largely weaker against the dollar =USD, with the rupiah IDR=, ringgit MYR= and Singapore dollar SGD= all down around 0.2% versus the greenback.
+Stocks shed as much as 1.3% in Singapore .STI and 1.8% in Jakarta .JKSE, while those in Malaysia .KLSE and the Philippines .PSI rose.

-"It is prime time now for (the) U.S. election," said Jingyi Pan, a senior market strategist at IG.
+Malaysia said it expected the United States to ban the imports of another plantation firm.

-Sime Darby Plantation SIPL.KL also flagged concern on Friday about a possible ban.
+Sime Darby Plantation SIPL.KL also flagged concern about a possible ban.
 Its shares, however, were up after falling more than 5% on Thursday.

-Markets across the region, barring Thailand .SETI and Malaysia, were slated to post weekly gains and the Philippines .PSI is set to snap two straight weeks of losses.
+Markets across the region, barring Thailand .SETI and Malaysia, were slated to post weekly gains and the Philippines was set to snap two straight weeks of losses.

 The Philippine central bank kept rates unchanged on Thursday as expected as it waits for prior monetary stimulus to filter through the economy, but approved $11 billion in funds for the government.

-Many analysts still expect a cut in the fourth quarter, with Goldman Sachs saying further COVID-19 curbs in the capital Manila is hurting third quarter growth outlook.
+Many analysts still expect a cut in the fourth quarter, with Goldman Sachs saying further COVID-19 curbs in the capital Manila are hurting the third-quarter growth outlook.

 HIGHLIGHTS: